Golf Tutorials

 Why It's a Great Format for You:

 • It Takes the Pressure Off: The scramble is perfect for golfers of all skill levels.
-If you're a high-handicapper playing with a more experienced friend, you never have to worry that a bad shot will ruin the hole.
+If you're a high-handicapper playing with a more experienced friend, you don't have to worry that a bad shot will ruin the hole.
 If you hit one in the woods, your partner might have one in the fairway.
 Your good shots help the team, and your bad shots don't hurt.

 Day 2: Modified Alternate Shot (Greensomes)